-The Bankruptcy and Insolvency Act (Canada) ("BIA"); This is the main federal statute for personal or 'consumer' bankruptcies.
-It also has a broader section for both higher net-worth personal bankruptcies and larger corporate and bankruptcy or commercial restructuring opportunities.
-BIA contains rules for both liquidations or debtor-centric restructuring and reorganisation (generally called 'proposals'), both creditor remedies (including with receiverships), and 'debtor in possession' ("DIP") remedies.
+i.
+The BIA; This is the main federal statute for personal or 'consumer' bankruptcies.
+It also has a broader section for both higher net-worth personal bankruptcies and larger corporate and commercial bankruptcy or restructuring opportunities.
+The BIA contains rules for both liquidations or debtor-driven restructurings and reorganisations (generally called 'proposals'), both creditor remedies (including with receiverships), and 'debtor in possession' ("DIP") remedies.
 A statutory priority waterfall for claims against the estate of an insolvent person or entity exists for secured and preferred creditors, thereby implementing rules for dealing with those priority claims in multiple scenarios.
-DIP proceedings generally occur in situations in which the debts of the debtor are below CAD5,000,000.
-It is analogous to Chapter 7 of the U.S.A.
-Bankruptcy Code (the "Code"), but has many differences beyond the scope covered here.
+DIP proceedings under the BIA generally occur in situations in which the debts of the debtor are below CAD5,000,000.
+The "bankruptcy" provisions of the BIA are analogous to Chapter 7 of the U.S.A.
+Bankruptcy Code (the "Code") but has many differences beyond the scope covered here.
+The "proposal"